in Houston, TX and Online

 2. Identify a Specific Problem Focus

 Next, you’ll identify a specific problem as the focus of your session.
-This could be related to grief, stress, anger, disturbing memories or experiences, post-traumatic stress, etc.
+This could be related to grief, stress, anger, disturbing memories, distressing events, post-traumatic stress, etc.

 3. Explore the Impact of the Trauma